joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

   credit:
   creditlink:
 ---

+[//]: <> (Ethnography of Data: learning about the social context behind our data)

 My passion is to combine applied mathematics and coding in engineering and data science applications.
 I excel in environments with ample learning opportunities.
 Currently, I am lucky enough to build on all of these things in my PhD.

 **Summary**

 I discovered my passion for data science by working as a data analyst for a Dutch railway company, analyzing sensor and contractor data, and as data scientist for Our Community, analyzing grant and donation data.
-I founded and co-organize the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year, over 300 in the second year, and over 500 in our third and most recent edition.
+I founded and co-organize the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year, over 300 in the second year, and over 500 in our 2017 edition.

 - Cum laude BSc and MSc in Applied Mathematics from The Delft University of Technology.
 - Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to granular, porous media.
 - Research internships at Schlumberger, IBM and for a small energy consultant (Alboran), where I learned how to connect, communicate and collaborate.
 - Data analytics experience at Keyrail (railway operator), working with sensor data, performance data and dashboards.
-Data science experience at Our Community (software company and social enterprise), performing predictive modeling, time series analysis, AB experiments, text analytics, survey analysis and dashboard design.
+- Data science experience at Our Community (software company and social enterprise), performing predictive modeling, time series analysis, AB experiments, text analytics, survey analysis and dashboard design.

-**I can talk for hours about**
+**Ask me about**
 - Data science and machine learning.
 I follow [r/machinelearning](https://www.reddit.com/r/machinelearning) and [r/datascience](https://www.reddit.com/r/datascience).
 My favourite data science blogger is [Yanir Seroussi](https://yanirseroussi.com/).
 I can also recommend [Data Elixer](http://dataelixir.com/), [KDNuggets](http://www.kdnuggets.com/) and [Data Science Weekly](http://datascienceweekly.org/).
 - My PhD research.
 I believe there is a lot of potential for the use of statistics and machine learning in engineering physics.
 My first article about feature selection was recently published in [Physical Review E](http://dx.doi.org/10.1103/PhysRevE.94.022904).
 - My MSc research on numerical linear solvers and preconditioning, which got published in the [Journal of Computational Physics](http://dx.doi.org/10.1016/j.jcp.2015.10.016), the [ECMOR XIV conference](http://dx.doi.org/10.3997/2214-4609.20141773) and several workshops.
 I received the UfD-EBN Geo Energy Master Award for [my thesis](http://repository.tudelft.nl/view/ir/uuid:47cbb291-6b1e-4572-b384-f79a8cf7e535/).